Home » Indian Polity » Right to Vote

 Voting Rights for Women in India

-Voting rights for women in India have evolved over time, and today, women enjoy equal voting rights on par with men.
+Voting rights for women in India have evolved, and today, women enjoy equal voting rights on par with men.
 Here is a brief history of women’s voting rights in India:

 • Pre-Independence Period: During British colonial rule in India, women did not have the right to vote.
 The Indian National Congress and other political movements advocated for greater political rights for all citizens, including women.